Sharee Chapman

 Literary Pursuits

-I have never been a writer who suffers from the agonizing pains of writer's block.
+I have never been a writer who suffers from writer's block.

-The tantalizing treats pull me in different directions, similar to intriguing topics jamming my writer's brain.
+The many creative projects pull me in different directions and jam my writer's brain.

-Daphne is a super-sleuth, slightly chubby, miniature dachshund with a psychic nose.
-She's like a private investigator: she can sniff anything out.
+Daphne is a slightly chubby super-sleuth, miniature dachshund with a psychic nose.
+She's like a private investigator: she can sniff out anything.

 Her gorgeous sidekick, Priscilla, is a haughty, high-maintenance calico cat, who practices yoga, is a vegetarian, swings like a trapeze artist, and sleeps in expensive bowls.